dajobe/librdf/HACKING.md

 Commit Messages
 ---------------

-The general standard for redland libraries using GIT is a merge of the GIT standards format and GNU ChangeLog
+The general standard for Redland libraries using GIT is a merge of the GIT standards format and GNU ChangeLog

     First line summaries what commit does - this goes into the GIT short log